jeffa5/wordnet-ls/README.md

 ## Actions

-- [x] hover shows meaning of the word
+- `hover` shows meaning of the word
-- [ ] linting for spelling
+- `gotoDefinition` of a word for all info about it
-- [ ] some way of doing synonyms and other things
+    - also available through code actions to avoid conflicts
-- [ ] completion for words
+- completion for words

 ## Installation